Fort Worth Vaqueros FC

-Fort Worth Vaqueros FC is an American amateur soccer club based in Fort Worth, Texas, which began play in the National Premier Soccer League (NPSL) in May 2014.
+Fort Worth Vaqueros FC is an American amateur soccer club based in Fort Worth, Texas, which was launched in 2013 and began play in the National Premier Soccer League (NPSL) in May 2014.
 The Vaqueros play in the Lone Star Conference of the South Region.
-The club is based at Farrington Field, a facility owned by the Fort Worth Independent School District.
+The club is currently based at W.O.
+Barnes Stadium at Castleberry High School.
+The NPSL team began play at LaGrave Field and later played at Farrington Field, a facility owned by the Fort Worth Independent School District.

 The team's name was announced at the Fort Worth Livestock Exchange Building on February 13, 2014, after a name the team contest.
 The team's official logo was selected by the fans then revealed by the team on March 20, 2014.
 The team played its inaugural 2014 season at historic LaGrave Field but had to relocate in 2015 after the Fort Worth Cats, from whom the Vaqueros had been subletting the field, lost their lease.